CustomPerturbation

 Logical.
 If TRUE, transition probabilities are computed using the cell-cell graph specified in

-.
-Default is FALSE.- use_counts_tp
+graph.
+Default is FALSE.- layer

 Layer in the assay used for the perturbation.
 Default is 'counts'.